sendgrid/docs/source/API_Reference/Web_API_v3/IP_Management/ip_warmup.md

 {% anchor h2 %}
 GET
 {% endanchor %}
-Get warm up status for a particular IP.
+Get warmup status for a particular IP.

 {% parameters get %}
   {% parameter ip true 'A valid IP address.'
 'The IP address for which to retrieve status.' %}